ImperialCollegeLondon/EpicollectPlus-mobile-client-html5/README.md

 Epicollect+  Mobile Client based on HTML5

 ## Dependencies
-- Cordova CLI 4.1.2 resolving to Cordova 3.7 on iOS and 3.6.4 on Android
+- Cordova CLI 5.0 resolving to Cordova 3.8 on iOS and Cordova 4.0.0 on Android
 - jQuery Mobile 1.3.2

 ## Platforms supported